graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

 }
 ```

-Or you can use the generic version passing it a .NET `enum` which will populate the values for you (excluding description).
+You can also use the generic version by passing it a .NET `enum` which will populate the values for you (excluding description).
 The `Name` will default to the .NET Type name, which you can override in the constructor.
+By default, the name of each enum member will be converted to upper case.
+This behavior can be changed by overriding `ChangeEnumCase`.

 ```csharp
 public class EpisodeEnum : EnumerationGraphType<Episodes>